Metropolitan Transportation Authority: Founding

-On February 29, 1968, the MCTA published a 56-page report for Governor Rockefeller, and in it, proposed several subway and railroad improvements under the name "Metropolitan Transportation, a Program for Action" (alternatively called the "Grand Design").
-The city had already intended to build subway extensions in all four boroughs so that most riders would need at most one transfer to get to their destination.
-The Program for Action also called for upgrades to the Penn Central railroads as well as to area airports.
+In February 1968, the MCTA published a 56-page report for Governor Rockefeller, proposing several subway and railroad improvements under the name "Metropolitan Transportation, a Program for Action" alternatively called the "Grand Design".
+The city had already intended to build subway extensions in all four boroughs, so that most riders would need at most one transfer to get to their destination.
+The Program for Action also called for upgrades to the Penn Central railroads and area airports.
 The Program for Action was put forward simultaneously with other development and transportation plans under the administration of Mayor Lindsay.
 This included Lindsay's Linear City plan for housing and educational facilities, and the projected construction of several Interstate Highways, many of which had originally been proposed by Robert Moses.

 Expanded purview

 On March 1, 1968, the day after the release of the Program for Action, the MCTA dropped the word "Commuter" from its name and became the Metropolitan Transportation Authority (MTA).
 The MTA took over the operations of the other New York City-area transit systems.
 Moses was let go from his job as chairman of the TBTA, although he was retained as a consultant.
 The construction of two proposed bridges over the Long Island Sound was put under the jurisdiction of the MTA.
-Moses stated that TBTA construction projects would reduce the MTA's budget surplus through 1970.
+Moses stated that TBTA construction projects would reduce the MTA's budget surplus through to 1970.
 Chairman Ronan pushed for the MTA to pursue the Program for Action, saying, "We're making up for 30 years of do-nothingism".

-Ronan also proposed that the MTA take over the Staten Island Rapid Transit Railway Company from the Baltimore and Ohio Railroad and commence a $25 million modernization project on the railway, The city's Board of Estimate approved this purchase in December 1969.
-The MTA did not actually take ownership of the Staten Island Rapid Transit until January 1971.
+Ronan proposed that the MTA take over the Staten Island Rapid Transit Railway Company from the Baltimore and Ohio Railroad and start a $25 million modernization project on the railway.
+The city's Board of Estimate approved this purchase in December 1969.
+The MTA took ownership of the Staten Island Rapid Transit in January 1971.

 The agency entered into a long-term lease of Penn Central's Hudson, Harlem, and New Haven Lines.
-Before 1968, the Hudson and Harlem lines had been operated by the New York Central Railroad, while the New Haven Line had been part of the New York, New Haven and Hartford Railroad.
+Before 1968, the Hudson and Harlem Lines had been operated by the New York Central Railroad, while the New Haven Line had been part of the New York, New Haven and Hartford Railroad.
 Penn Central continued to operate the lines under contract to the MTA.
-In April 1970, Rockefeller proposed that the state take over the Hudson and Harlem Lines, and the next month, he signed a bond issue that provided $44.4 million in funding to these lines.
+In April 1970, Rockefeller proposed that the state take over the Hudson and Harlem Lines.
+The next month, he signed a bond issue that provided $44.4 million in funding to these lines.
 Penn Central's operations were folded into Conrail in 1976.
 The MTA took over full operations in 1983, and merged the lines into the Metro-North Commuter Railroad.
 In 1994, the MTA rebranded its five subsidiaries with simpler names to convey that the different agencies were part of one agency.